dougsland/postgres-by-example/README.md

 $ psql --file example.sql
 Use the file filename as the source of commands instead of reading commands interactively.

 $ psql -h hostname -p 5432 -d dbname -U username
+  Connect to hostname, port 5432

+$ psql -l
+  List all databases

 # Meta commands